"Reeding" Into It—The Story of Hodge Products

 "It was a gradual transition from teaching to reeds and from reeds to all double reed supplies.
 We founded Ann Hodge Double Reed Supplies in 1992, the expansion of our offerings, including swabs, started in 1995, and the company was finally rebranded in 2000."

 "I wanted to expand the business to include all the things oboists would need for their instruments.
-Swabs were an important addition but all the swabs available for resale then were more expensive than I thought they were worth.
-I knew I could produce them myself at a price I was willing to charge, so I did."
+Swabs were an important addition, but all the swabs available for resale then were more expensive than I thought they were worth.
+I knew I could produce them myself at a price I was willing to charge; so I did."

 Hodge Products, Inc. Moves to Virginia

-"We built the house with a business space on the ground floor, I remember interviewing potential employees out of the bed of a pickup truck in front of the construction site.
+"We built the house with a business space on the ground floor.
+I remember interviewing potential employees out of the bed of a pickup truck in front of the construction site.
 We had a poster board with pictures of our old employees working to help convince people we were legitimate."

 Ruthie Joins the Team

-“Coming here was a new beginning for me.” explains Ruthie, “I’d been out of the workforce a long time and I had to get back to work unexpectedly.
+“Coming here was a new beginning for me,” explains Ruthie.
+“I’d been out of the workforce a long time and I had to get back to work unexpectedly.
 I love it here, I couldn’t have found a more perfect job.”
 She goes on to explain how the company ran by mail order in those early days.
+“We didn’t have internet; everything was called in by phone,” she laughs.
+Then, “We have internet now, I guess that means we’ve moved up in the world!”

 Finally!
 Online Ordering!